MIPPL/nephele-org-website/public/content/developers/tutorials/how-to-view-nft-in-metamask/index.md

 published: 2021-04-22
 ---

 This tutorial is Part 3/3 in the NFT Tutorial series, where we view our newly minted NFT.
 However, you can use the general tutorial for any ERC-721 token using MetaMask, including on Mainnet or any testnet.
-If you’d like to learn how to mint your own NFT on Ethereum, you should check out [Part 1 on How to Write & Deploy an NFT smart contract](/developers/tutorials/how-to-write-and-deploy-an-nft)!
+If you’d like to learn how to mint your own NFT on Nephele, you should check out [Part 1 on How to Write & Deploy an NFT smart contract](/developers/tutorials/how-to-write-and-deploy-an-nft)!

 Congrats!
 You’ve made it to the shortest and simplest part of our NFT tutorial series — how to view your freshly minted NFT on a virtual wallet.
 We’ll be using MetaMask for this example since it is what we used in the previous two parts.